kingsalman99/aws-mailer/README.md

 `python3 awsmailer.py`

 ## Outputs
-`notified.flatdb` a list of send emails (adresses).
+* `notified.flatdb`: a list of addresses where the message was sent.
 Leave that in place if you want to restart sending operation and do not want to sent duplicate emails to addresses that had one email already.

-`awsmailer.log` log (this only grows, i.e. you probably want to delete it or archive it after a while).
+* `awsmailer.log`: log (this only grows, i.e. you probably want to delete it or archive it after a while).

 ## Execute Tests